 The top-ranked athletes with the highest points across the season enter the final.
 This includes the top six for field events, top eight for shorter track events (100m-800m) and top 10 for long-distance track events (1500m, 5000m and 3000m Steeplechase).

-This year a new concept will be introduced: Diamond+ Disciplines.
+Last year a new concept was be introduced: Diamond+ Disciplines.

-Each meeting will now involve the nomination of four events (two male and male female) that will receive an increased amount of prize money at that specific meeting, with these events referred to as Diamond+ Disciplines.
+Each meeting now involves the nomination of four events (two male and male female) that will receive an increased amount of prize money at that specific meeting, with these events referred to as Diamond+ Disciplines.

 For example, the first place prize money award is usually $10,000 but will be doubled to $20,000 for Diamond+ Disciplines.